820 First Street, NE - Suite 510

 Policy organization that conducts research and analysis on federal and state budgets

 Supports increased taxpayer funding for social welfare programs

-The Center on Budget and Policy Priorities (CBPP) was founded in 1981 for the specific purpose of analyzing the impact of federal budget priorities and proposed tax policies on America’s poor.
-Since the 1990s the organization has broadened its focus to include also state budgets and their implications “both for low-income populations and for the nation as a whole.”
+The Center on Budget and Policy Priorities (CBPP) was founded in 1981 to analyze the impact of federal budgetary and tax-law provisions on America’s poor.
+In the 1990s, the Center broadened its focus to include also state budgets and their implications “both for low-income populations and for the nation as a whole.”

-A steadfast proponent of raising the minimum wage, CBPP issued a January 2007 report that stated: “Raising the minimum wage would be an important first step and a useful complement to public policies like the EITC, food stamps, and child care subsidies, which provide additional benefits and supports for low-income working families.”
+A steadfast proponent of a higher minimum wage, CBPP in January 2007 issued a report that stated: “Raising the minimum wage would be an important first step and a useful complement to public policies like the EITC, food stamps, and child care subsidies, which provide additional benefits and supports for low-income working families.”

-CBPP is a member organization of the Moving Ideas Network (MIN), a coalition of more than 250 leftwing activist organizations working to develop and disseminate progressive policy and advocacy recommendations.
+CBPP is a member organization of the Moving Ideas Network, a coalition of more than 250 leftwing activist organizations working to develop and promote progressive policy and advocacy recommendations.